Nancy Thornberry: Research

-Beginning in 1999, Thornberry led the biological team for the development of Januvia™ (generic: sitagliptin), a once-a-day oral medication that inhibits the dipeptidyl peptidase-4 (DPP-4) enzyme and improves glucose tolerance to treat Type 2 diabetes.
+Beginning in 1999, Thornberry led the biology team for the development of Januvia™ (generic: sitagliptin), a once-a-day oral medication that inhibits the dipeptidyl peptidase-4 (DPP-4) enzyme and improves glucose tolerance to treat Type 2 diabetes.
 Ann E. Weber led the corresponding chemistry team for the project.
 The drug was approved by the FDA in October 2006.
 Janumet™, a drug combining sitagliptin and metformin was also approved, in April 2007.
 In 2007, the research team at Merck received the Prix Galien USA award for their work on Januvia™.

 The Januvia™ project was the first project at Merck to be co-led solely by women and the first project co-led solely by women to win the Discoverers Award.

-At Kallyope Inc., drug discovery focuses on the study of the brain and the gut, examining connections between neuroscience and neural circuits and the gut and internal organs, to better understand and improve health and nutrition.
+At Kallyope Inc., drug discovery focuses on the study of hormonal and neural communication between the gut and the brain to better understand and improve health and nutrition.
+Kallyope currently has two programs in clinical trials, one targeting metabolic circuits for diabetes and obesity, while the other targets gut barrier function with potential relevance for inflammatory bowel disease and several other diseases.
+The company also has programs aimed at gastrointestinal, CNS and inflammatory disorders.

-Thornberry also serves on the Boards of Directors of Intarcia Therapeutics, which is developing diabetes medicine, and of Abide Therapeutics, which is exploring the serine hydrolase family (including DPP-4) as drug targets.
+Thornberry also serves on the Boards of Directors of Kallyope Inc, Schrodinger Therapeutics, which employs computational biology for the identification of small molecules therapeutics, and Denali Therapeutics, a biotechnology company focused on neurodegeneration.
+She is also on the board of the New York Genome Center, and a member of the NYC Mayor’s Life Science Advisory Council.